labofdoubt/ising-transformer/README.md

 Training minimizes the empirical variational free energy of a batch of lattices.
 For each sampled lattice, this uses:

 - the model log-probability of the generated lattice,
-- the Ising energy of the lattice (periodic boundary conditions are used).
+- the Ising energy of the lattice.

 ### Validation

 Validation uses two metrics:

-- **Free-energy error:** compares the model’s estimated free energy with the exact finite-`L` Ising free energy.
+- **Free-energy error:** compares the empirical free energy, computed from generated samples, with the exact finite-`L` Ising free energy.
 - **ESS:** effective sample size, following the definition used in the [paper](https://arxiv.org/abs/2604.27738v1).

-The repository also supports AP (approximate probability), the energy bias introduced in the paper.
-AP adds a local energy-based bias to the logits, using interactions within the current patch and with already generated neighboring patches.
+The repository also supports AP (approximate probability), introduced in the paper.
+AP adds a local energy bias to the logits, computed as the energy of the current patch and with already generated neighboring patches.
+It is

 ## Colab Entry Point